-Under these Recognition Orders, each TMX Group Marketplace may not, through any fee schedule, any fee model or any contract, agreement or other arrangement (collectively referred to herein as "fee arrangements") with any marketplace participant (as defined in NI 21-101) or any other person or company, provide any discount, rebate, allowance, price concession or other similar arrangement (collectively referred to herein as "price reductions") that is accessible, only to (whether as designed or by implication) a particular market participant or any other particular person or company or a price reduction for any service or product offered by the TMX Group Marketplace that is conditional upon the requirement to have a TMX Group Marketplace be set as the default or first marketplace a marketplace participant routes to or the router of a TMX Group Marketplace being used as the marketplace participant's primary router.
+Under these Recognition Orders, no TMX Group Marketplace6 may, through any fee schedule, any fee model or any contract, agreement or other arrangement (collectively referred to herein as "fee arrangements") with any marketplace participant (as defined in NI 21-101) or any other person or company, provide any discount, rebate, allowance, price concession or other similar arrangement (collectively referred to herein as "price reductions") that is accessible, only to (whether as designed or by implication) a particular market participant or any other particular person or company or a price reduction for any service or product offered by the TMX Group Marketplace that is conditional upon the requirement to have a TMX Group Marketplace be set as the default or first marketplace a marketplace participant routes to or the router of a TMX Group Marketplace being used as the marketplace participant's primary router.
 The Recognition Order of the OSC also requires TMX Group to ensure that any of its affiliated entities do not, through any fee arrangement with any marketplace participant or any other person or company, engage in the foregoing practices.

-&lt;sup>5 In this section, the term TMX Group Marketplace does not include Montréal Exchange.
+6 In this section, the term TMX Group Marketplace does not include Montréal Exchange.

-In addition, any TMX Group Marketplace must not,
+In addition, no TMX Group Marketplace may,

-- through any fee agreement with any marketplace participant or any other person or company, provide any price reduction that is accessible only to a class of marketplace participants or of any other persons or companies, unless prior approval has been granted by the OSC, the ASC or the BCSC, as applicable; - implement any new, or amendments to, fees and fee models, including any new, or amendments to, any incentives relating to arrangements that provide for equity ownership in TMX Group for marketplace participants or their affiliated entities based on trading volumes or values on TMX Group Marketplaces, unless prior approval has been granted by the OSC, ASC or BCSC, as applicable; - require a person or company to purchase or otherwise obtain products or services from any TMX Group clearing agency ("a TMX Group Clearing Agency") as a condition of the TMX Group Marketplace supplying or continuing to supply a product or service; or - require another person or company to purchase or otherwise obtain products or services from any other TMX Group Marketplace as a condition of the TMX Group Marketplace or a Significant Maple Shareholder supplying or continuing to supply a product or service, unless prior approval has been granted by the OSC.
+- through any fee agreement with any marketplace participant or any other person or company, provide any price reduction that is accessible only to a class of marketplace participants or of any other persons or companies, unless prior approval has been granted by the OSC, the ASC or the BCSC, as applicable; - implement any new, or amendments to, fees and fee models, including any new, or amendments to, any incentives relating to arrangements that provide for equity ownership in TMX Group for marketplace participants or their affiliated entities based on trading volumes or values on TMX Group Marketplaces, unless prior approval has been granted by the OSC, ASC or BCSC, as applicable; - require a person or company to purchase or otherwise obtain products or services from any TMX Group clearing agency ("a TMX Group Clearing Agency")7 as a condition of the TMX Group Marketplace supplying or continuing to supply a product or service; or - require another person or company to purchase or otherwise obtain products or services from any TMX Group Marketplace or a significant TMX shareholder8 as a condition of TMX Group, TSX Inc., or Alpha Exchange Inc. supplying or continuing to supply a product or service, unless prior approval has been granted by the OSC.

-The Recognition Orders of the OSC prohibits each of TSX Inc. and TSX Alpha Exchange from entering into fee arrangements with any marketplace participant or any other person or company that provides a price reduction on any services or products offered by that exchange that is conditional upon the purchase of any other service or product provided by that exchange or any of its affiliated entities except with the prior approval of the OSC.
+The Recognition Orders of the OSC prohibit each of TSX Inc. and Alpha Exchange Inc. from entering into fee arrangements with any marketplace participant or any other person or company that provides a price reduction on any services or products offered by that exchange that is conditional upon the purchase of any other service or product provided by that exchange or any of its affiliated entities except with the prior approval of the OSC.

-The Recognition Orders of the ASC and the BCSC state that TSX Venture Exchange must not, through any fee arrangement with any TSX Venture Exchange marketplace participant or any other person, provide any pricing reduction on any services or products offered by TSX Venture Exchange that is conditional
+The Recognition Orders of the ASC and the BCSC state that TSX Venture Exchange must not, through any fee arrangement with any TSX Venture Exchange marketplace participant or any other person, provide any pricing reduction on any services or products offered by TSX Venture Exchange that is conditional upon the purchase of any other service or product provided by TSX Venture Exchange or any of its affiliated entities.

-&lt;sup>6 Defined to mean a clearing agency owned or operated by TMX Group or TMX Group's affiliated entities (as such term is defined in NI 21-101).
+7 Defined to mean a clearing agency owned or operated by TMX Group or TMX Group's affiliated entities (as such term is defined in NI 21-101).